Sergio Marchionne, auto executive who brought Chrysler back from the brink, dies at 66

 The holding company of the Agnelli family, which founded Fiat, announced the death Wednesday, but gave no immediate details on the cause.

-Last week, Fiat Chrysler announced Mr. Marchionne’s replacement as chief executive as his health worsening following shoulder surgery in Zurich.
+Last week, Fiat Chrysler announced Mr. Marchionne’s replacement as chief executive as his health worsening following what was described as shoulder surgery in Zurich.

 “Unfortunately, what we feared has come to pass.
 Sergio Marchionne, man and friend, is gone,” said a statement from Fiat Chrysler Chairman John Elkann, a member of the controlling Agnelli family.